9 April, 2019

 Pressure has been mounting on the government for some time to afford divorcing couples with more dignity through what is often a stressful process.
 However, there was a great deal of publicity in particular around the Tini and Hugh Owens case last year when the Supreme Court decided that despite Tini’s divorce petition citing allegations of Hugh’s unreasonable behaviour, she had not provided sufficient evidence to support her divorce.
 The unpalatable result was that the court “reluctantly” ordered the couple must remain married until 2020 when Tini would be able to petition on the fact of their 5 year separation.
 The Supreme Court Judge, Lord Wilson, suggested that “Parliament may wish to consider whether to replace a law which denies to Mrs Owens any present entitlement to a divorce….”

-What changes in divorce proceedings will we see?
+What will changes in divorce proceedings will we see?

 The government will be introducing new legislation that will replace the current obligation to provide evidence of a fact of unreasonable behaviour or separation with a new requirement to provide a statement of irretrievable breakdown.
 Irretrievable breakdown reflects the current sole ground for divorce.